Holographic cameras: an eye for the bulk: Summary and discussion

 The camera signals have an interesting interpretation in large-$N$ algebras.
-Consider a theory with central charge $\sim N_c^2$ where the OPE can be expanded in single-traces, double-traces, etc. In a classical state $|\Psi\>$ with large expectation values, $\cO_i = \<\cO_i\>_\Psi + \delta \cO_i$, the effective OPE for fluctuations $\delta \cO_i$ becomes state-dependent.
-It seems reasonable to expand the commutator between two operators as integrals over causal diamonds \be \ee The identity coefficients $A_{ij}$ define a generalized free field algebra which nicely encodes some bulk properties \cite{Leutheusser:2021frk,Chandrasekaran:2022eqq}.
-Under suitable conditions, where one can ignore single- and higher- traces, the out-of-time-order correlator \eqref{camera} is essentially the double-trace coefficient $C_{ijkl}(x,y;z,z')$ in the limit where $z\to x$ and $z'\to y$ approach the corners of the diamond, up to a convolution against two-point functions.
-We saw that this data faithfully images bulk scattering processes at the waist of the bulk causal diamond.
+Consider a theory with central charge $\sim N_c^2$ where the OPE can be expanded in single-traces, double-traces, etc. In a classical state $|\Psi\>$ with large expectation values, $\cO_i = \<\cO_i\>_\Psi + \delta \cO_i$, such that all multi-traces need to be resummed, one finds an OPE for fluctuations $\delta \cO_i$ that becomes effectively state-dependent.
+It seems reasonable to expand the commutator between two operators in this regime as integrals over causal diamonds (see \cite{Czech:2016xec,deBoer:2016pqk} for related ``OPE blocks'') \be \ee The identity coefficients $A_{ij}$ define a generalized free field algebra which nicely encodes some bulk properties \cite{Leutheusser:2021frk,Chandrasekaran:2022eqq}.
+Under suitable conditions, where one can ignore single- and higher- traces, the out-of-time-order correlator \eqref{camera} is essentially the double-trace coefficient $C_{ijkl}(x,y;z,z')$ in the limit $z\to x$ and $z'\to y$ where the corners of the diamond are approached, up to a convolution against two-point functions.
+What we saw, thus, is that the double-trace OPE coefficients near corners faithfully images bulk scattering processes near the ``waist'' of the bulk causal diamond.
 This is reminiscent of \cite{Faulkner:2017vdd}, although we didn't use modular Hamiltonians.

-The support of \eqref{effective OPE} has an interesting implication: it makes the Fourier transform analytic in upper-half-plane energy planes for $p_x^\mu$ and $p_y^\mu$.
+The support in the second line of \eqref{effective OPE} has an interesting implication: it makes the Fourier transform analytic in upper-half-plane energy planes for $p_x^\mu$ and $p_y^\mu$.
 This is crossing symmetry of the bulk scattering amplitude!
 Changing the sign of $p$ relates bulk particles to bulk antiparticles.
 This property is somewhat mysterious from the correlator perspective.
-Clarifying it could help adapt recent arguments in vacuum AdS, which use dispersive sum rules to control bulk equations of motion and bound certain departures from Einstein's theory by powers of $1/\Delta_{\rm gap}^{\rm higher-spin}$ \cite{Caron-Huot:2021enk,Caron-Huot:2022ugt,Caron-Huot:2022jli}.
+Clarifying it could help adapt recent bootstrap constraints in vacuum AdS, which use dispersive sum rules to control bulk equations of motion and bound their deviation from Einstein's theory by powers of $1/\Delta_{\rm gap}^{\rm higher-spin}$ \cite{Caron-Huot:2021enk,Caron-Huot:2022ugt,Caron-Huot:2022jli}.